TotalTechGeek/pineapple/website/docs/intro.md

 Options:
   -V, --version             output the version number -i, --include <files...>  Comma separated globs of files.
+  -w, --watch-mode          Will run tests only when a file is modified.
   -a, --accept-all          Accept all snapshots.
   -u, --update-all          Update all snapshots.
   -t, --typescript          Enables typescript (slower).